examin/firecode/Implement the Djikstra Shortest Path Algorithm in a Graph.md

 3. https://www.youtube.com/watch?v=pVfj6mxhdMw

 4. no need to check if v has been visited, as if v is visited, v.minDistance has already reached minimum
+5. q.remove(v); //important, just in case v is alreay in the q